Ankitsri1710/Inventory-Management-for-spares-Car-Decors/README.md

 4. Model Building-We have used 4 models for our analysis that are SARIMA,Holt's Winter,Fb Prophet and Auto timeseries.
 5. Model Evaluation
 6. Model Deployment- For deployment we used **Streamlit Web Application Framework**.

+## The model parameters are loaded in the form of pickle file for each variables.
+These pickle files later used for deployment purpose. ##